 Bex co-founded Organise and takes care of Organise's technology, having previously led the tech team at 38 Degrees.
 She's *very* into cricket and caffeine.

 Andrew takes care of our tech and development.
 After a busy day wrangling with the back-end of our tech stack, he puts his feet up with a cocktail (and he deserves it).

-Martina is Organise's newest staff recruit, and works on our front-end development.
+Martina is one of Organise's front-end development legends.
 She's originally from Austria and lives in Ireland, so her accent is delightful.